kr15h/hexabustest/README.md

   };
 };
  ```
  Again - remember to change the fafa with your prefix.
-Run `sudo radvd` to start the daemon.
+Type `sudo radvd` to start the daemon.

  11. Ping your plugs with global addresses:
  ```